Visit official website View Video

 Airport to: Fort-de-France-10 km.
 Pointe du Bout-20 km.
 Sainte Anne-35 km.
 Sainte Pierre-42 km.

 From major US gateway via Miami on American Airlines, operates weekly to Martinique with a non-stop flight on Saturdays out of Miami.
-From November 27th to March 26th, American Airlines added a midweek flight, on Wednesdays.
+Starting November 12th, American Airlines added a midweek flight, on Wednesdays.
 For more information on rates and reservations, please visit American Airlines' web site at www.aa.com.

-Seaborne Airlines operates 4 times a week out of San Juan, a nonstop flight to Martinique on Sundays, Wednesdays, Fridays, and Saturdays with convenient connection from the US.
+Seaborne Airlines operates 3 times a week out of San Juan, a nonstop flight to Martinique on Sundays, Wednesdays and Fridays with convenient connection from the US.
 For more information on rates and reservations, please visit Seaborne Airlines’ web site at http://www.seaborneairlines.com.

 Air Jamaica and Caribbean Airlines offer daily service from JFK with LIAT connection in Antigua or Barbados.
 For more information on rates and reservations, please visit LIAT’s web site at http://www.liatairline.com.